 This is interesting for other sectors to consider. ... in essence, if you want to engage people and are getting some form of push-back or outrage then there is a good chance you have done something wrong.
 This means that apologising may be an important step in the re-establishing of the relationship.

 Yes people can react for different reasons and it is important not to take the blame for something you didn't do, but jumping to defense and denial becomes a sure fire way to inflame the situation.

 Which means, we need to be careful that it doesn't become a strategy to try to manipulate.
 We are seeing this more and more, we also see apologies being made by celebrities, politicians and sports stars who have fallen from grace front the media with an apology, only to repeat the same behaviour.

-The upcoming public course on Emotion, Outrage and Public Participation (EOP2) will present more on this strategy and the other 5 strategies developed by Peter Sandman.
+The course on Strategies for Dealing with Opposition and Outrage in Public Participation present more on this strategy and the other 5 strategies developed by Peter Sandman.